martinwrangenby/gui-autotest-wdio/README.md

 ## Github Actions

-The framework comes with a simple workflow running the functional tests in github actions on push
+The framework comes with a simple workflow running the functional and visual regression tests in github actions on push.

 ## Author's notes